TX-XR/Sketch2Terrain-CHI25/README.md

 The typical workflow for creating a 3D terrain with Sketch2Terrain is illustrated in the sequence.
 User-sketched strokes are highlighted in blue.
 The system automatically generates a well-connected curve network to facilitate terrain creation.
 As more strokes are added (progressing from (a) to (f)), the generated terrain becomes increasingly accurate.
 The second row from (g) to (l) shows the height map of the corresponding terrain model (altitude as color gradient).
 ### Sketch2Terrain utilizes the widely recognized pix2pix model to facilitate the transformation between sketches and height map of terrain.
 ![Alt text](https://github.com/ETH-IKG/Sketch2Terrain/blob/main/images/Architecture.png?raw=true "The detail of the pipeline of the Pix2pix model.")
+(a) The architecture of the AI model. (b) Performance versus model size and inference time.
+The area of the markers indicates the model size. (c) Comparison between the inference results for the Pix2Pix and diffusion-based models.
 # User study
 ### Experiments were conducted in a controlled laboratory environment.
 ![Alt text](https://github.com/ETH-IKG/Sketch2Terrain/blob/main/images/Experiment_Setting.png?raw=true "Experimental setting.")